vergmanu/Releaf-App/README.md

 Add some hard-coded tips and tricks available to anyone using the app.
 Allow user to delete the post, currently users can only edit.
 Allow user to input a name when adding a post or comment.
+Create a mobile friendly version of the app.